SoftUni-Internal/interactive-content/EN/13-Lists/04-Sorting-Lists-and-Arrays.md

 Let's explain what does the code above:
 - Initializing `Integer []` with 6 items, pay attention that the items **are Integers** not ints (primitive types)
 - We use `Arrays.sort()` to sort the array in **ascending** order
-- To sort in descending order we have to reverse the Array, there is no direct method to do that, so we convert the Array in List using Arrays.asList() - method, pay attention that this method **doesn't work** with **primitive data types like int, double, char, boolean, etc.**
+- There is no direct method to reverse the Array, so we convert the Array in List using Arrays.asList() - method, pay attention that this method **doesn't work** with **primitive data types like int, double, char, boolean, etc.**